YasserLoukniti/indeedBulkResumesDownloader/README.md

 ### 4. Convert cookies to JSON

+1. Save your exported cookies as `logs/indeed_cookies.txt`
+2. Run the converter:

 ```bash
 python convert_cookies.py
 ```

-This will create `logs/indeed_cookies.json` automatically.
+This will read `logs/indeed_cookies.txt` and create `logs/indeed_cookies.json`.

 ## Configuration